 GTmetrix provides a simple report about loading and responsive nature of your page speed.
 Clicking every element increases recommendations you need to improve to increase site speed.

 If you prefer to see all the significant contributors of your page speed within your browser, then try viewing the Network tab of the tool Inspect Element for Chrome.

 Click right button of the mouse anywhere on the webpage -> Inspect Element -> Network

-How To Make Web Pages Load Faster?
-Tips To Speed Up Your Site
+How to Make Web Pages Load Faster?
+Tips to Speed Your Site

 Once you thoroughly analyze your website speed and performance based upon these tools, I recommend you to follow the below tips to increase your site speed, eventually increasing site performance.